 OS Easter eggs

 - Picture or Bear - Hold Ctrl+Alt+Shift and continue holding through the remainder of the steps.
 Go to Help from Program Manager and select "About Program Manager."
-Double-click on one of the four colors on the Windows flag at the upper-right portion of this window.
-Repeat the above steps twice, clicking on a different color each time (still holding down Ctrl+Alt+Shift).
+Double-click one of the four colors on the Windows flag at the upper-right portion of this window.
+Repeat the steps above twice, clicking a different color each time (still holding down Ctrl+Alt+Shift).
 The Windows flag should begin waving.
-Repeat the above steps once more and you should then get a picture of a person and their name, or possibly a bear.
+Repeat the above steps once more to get a picture of a person and their name, or possibly a bear.
 To get the bear, the process sometimes needs to be repeated several times.

 - Various Volcanoes - For this to work, you must have Windows 95 OSR2.
-Right-click on the desktop, click Properties, then click on the Settings tab.
-Choose 3-D text as the screen saver and click on Settings.
+Right-click the desktop, click Properties, then click the Settings tab.
+Choose 3-D text as the screen saver and click Settings.
 In the text box, type "volcano" and click OK.

 - Hide the Start button - Press Ctrl+Esc, let go and press Esc, press Alt+- (minus).
 Move the arrow up to Close and press Enter.
-Once the start has vanished, to get it back, press Alt+Ctrl+Del, end task Explorer, which will bring up your Shutdown window.
-Press your Esc key once and wait.
-It will then bring up a message saying that Explorer is not responding.
+Once the start has vanished, to get it back, press Alt+Ctrl+Del, end task Explorer, which brings up your Shutdown window.
+Press Esc once and wait.
+It then brings up a message saying that Explorer is not responding.
 Press Cancel and your Start should be back.
 If, by some chance, it is not back, press Alt+Ctrl+Del two times or until it reboots.
-Once it starts back into Windows, the Start will be shown again.
+Once it starts back into Windows, the Start is shown again.

 - Various Volcanoes - For this to work, you must have Windows NT.
-Right-click on the desktop, click Properties, then click on the Settings tab.
-Choose 3-D text as the screen saver and click on Settings.
+Right-click the desktop, click Properties, then click the Settings tab.
+Choose 3-D text as the screen saver and click Settings.
 In the text box, type "volcano" and click OK.